mohitxskull/Folie/docs/packages/squid/index.md

 - If the UUID length is less than the configured minimum length.
 - If the UUID does not start with the configured prefix.
 - If the UUID is invalid or cannot be decoded.

-## Conclusion

-The Squid package provides a flexible and secure way to generate and decode unique identifiers for your application.
-With customizable configurations and built-in validation, it ensures that your IDs are both unique and consistent.